NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 Optional Outputs
 ================

-Optional outputs include annual component loads, emissions, utility bills, and quantities of interest.
+Optional outputs include component loads, emissions, utility bills, and quantities of interest.
-Additionally, timeseries outputs can be requested.
+Other timeseries outputs related to zone temperatures, airflow rates, weather file data, and user-requested EnergyPlus output variables can also be requested.

 To be generated, some optional outputs need only a single switch enabled (e.g., component loads).
 Others need additional input arguments specified (e.g., emissions, utility bills).

-Note that enabling a set of optional outputs will by default generate the entire set.
-For example, requesting emissions outputs will result in columns for totals by fuel *and* by end use.
-There is currently no way to request totals by fuel while excluding totals by end use.

 Component Loads
 ***************